leshikus/longwar/README.md

 Swapped underground and surface planes to ensure DD connectivity of the second plane.

 # Artificers
-Added water back.
+* Added water back.
+* No mines to delay player expansion.
+* Computer hero spawners generate 8 heroes at the game start.

+## Problems
-No mines to delay player expansion.
-Still computer is not able to collect troops successfully, compliant zones should have low value guards.
+* Computer is not able to collect troops successfully, compliant zones should have low value guards, should be smaller.
+* Player necromancer town should have several vampire dwellings.
-Hero spawners work this time.
-Still all the heroes go to the underworld map, this was not expected.
+* Spawned heroes move to the underworld map, this was not expected and makes things easier.
+* Add increased exit guard difficulty and size for compliant zones, thus making each next enemy stronger.
+* Computer cannot play well for human starts.

 # Plans
 Thinking how to implement a slower yet interesting start.
 Planning to ship new releases for each HotA editor release.